Iritscen/Small-scripts/Bash/README.md

 ### [Find Header Comments](find_header_comments.sh)
 <!--The directory in which to recursively search source files.-->
-Isolates and prints the comment block from the top of each source file in a project.
+Isolates and prints the comment block from the top of each source file in a project. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/find_header_comments.png)

 ### [Print Certificate Info](print_cert_info.sh)
 <!--The directory in which to recursively search for applications.-->
-Tells you the developer certificate signing authority for each app in a folder.
+Tells you the developer certificate signing authority for each app in a folder. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/print_cert_info.jpg)

 ---